To log in to your account, please enter your credentials below.

 600 million years in the making, the endocannabinoid system is an ancient communication network that resides in all animals except insects.
 It is responsible for maintaining homeostasis in our bodies and it does so by releasing its own endogenous, or body made cannabinoids when and where they are needed.
 For instance, if our body is sending pain signals, the endocannabinoid system will work to tune these down.
 If our body is experiencing decreases in happy neurotransmitters like dopamine, the endocannabinoid system will work to turn these up.

-Conventional farming degrades the quality of our land and water by employing toxic pesticides, chemical fertilizers, and profit-based planting calendars, biodynamic farming focuses on continuous improvement of the farm ecosystem.
-Going one step further than organic by employing resources from within the farm, like worms to aerate the soil, local robins to keep the worms from overpopulating, planting in tune with cosmic rhythms according to a time-tested calendar that focuses on earth’s natural processes over farm-profit schedules, biodynamic farming has a rich tradition founded in preserving and improving the earth we need to feed us.
+Whereas conventional farming degrades the quality of our land and water over time by employing toxic pesticides, chemical fertilizers, and profit-based planting calendars, biodynamic farming focuses on continuous improvement of the farm ecosystem.
+Going one step further than organic by employing resources from within the farm and planting in tune with cosmic rhythms according to a time-tested calendar that focuses on earth’s natural processes over farm-profit schedules, biodynamic farming has a rich tradition founded in preserving and improving the earth we need to feed us.

 These planting methods result in quality and purity unlike any other.
 We know because we test every batch that comes off the farm.
 You can find our latest batch certificates here.

 After our hemp is harvested, we dry and extract it slowly and without heat using food-grade organic ethanol at -40°F. This ensures that the heat-sensitive bioactive molecules responsible for hemp’s healing properties stay intact and are available for you to reap their benefits.

-Whether you are suffering from pain, anxiety, trouble sleeping, hormonal imbalance or just want to fully optimize your wellness, our CBD products can help you feel and look your best.
+Whether you are suffering from pain, anxiety, trouble sleeping, hormonal imbalance or just want to fully optimize your wellness, Ned CBD products can help you feel and look your best.